 As indicated, software licenses need to consider legal issues specific to software and only explicit software licenses should be applied to source code.

-Like software, data requires specific legal considerations, including the question of database protection for collections of facts and values served from within Europe.
-The gold standard definition for open data is the Open Knowledge Foundation (OKI) Open Definition:
+Like software, data requires specific legal considerations.
+Database protection for addressable collections of facts and values served from within Europe or the United Kingdom may arise.
+Copyright may attach to collections of facts and values in jurisdictions that employ an efforts‑based threshold, including the United Kingdom.
+The gold standard definition for open data is the Open Knowledge Foundation (OKF) Open Definition:

-- Open Knowledge International (no date).
+- OKF (no date).
 Open Definition 2.1 — Defining open in open data, open content and open knowledge.
 Open Knowledge Foundation (OKF).
-Cambridge, United Kingdom.
+London, United Kingdom.